 There is no set age when this will happen.
 Puberty may start when you are eight or it may not start until much later.

-In girls, puberty can starts anywhere between the ages of eight and 13 years old but often the first changes happen around 10 or 11 years of age.
+In people with a vagina, puberty can starts anywhere between the ages of eight and 13 years old but often the first changes happen around 10 or 11 years of age.

-In boys, puberty tends to start a little later than for girls - somewhere between 10 and 15 years.
+In people with a penis, puberty tends to start a little later – somewhere between 10 and 15 years.
 For many boys, the first changes start to happen when they are around 11 or 12 years old.

 What are the hormones?

-The main hormones during puberty are testosterone for boys and oestrogen and progesterone for girls.
+The main hormones during puberty are testosterone for those with a penis, and oestrogen and progesterone for those with a vagina.

 During puberty your ovaries get bigger and your body will start to produce two hormones – oestrogen and progesterone.